backupbrew/switchbrew/Filesystem services.md

 | 500 | \[6.0.0+\] ?
 (Takes a total of 0x14-bytes of input, no output)                         |
 | 501 | \[6.0.0+\] ?
 (Takes a total of 4-bytes of input, no output)                            |

+# ISaveDataTransferProhibiter

+This doesn't seem to handle any commands (?).

 ## GetGameCardUpdatePartitionInfo

 Returns a titleID and the title-version for it.